stormychel/PostVector/README.md

 //  Created by Michel Storms - michelstorms@icloud.com

+This is a postprocessor that handles translation between VectorWorks + InteriorCAD + HHOS + woodWOP files.

+It is provided as-is, under the CC BY-SA 4.0 license and usage is at your own responsibility!

+Many of the descriptions are in Dutch, if you would like a translation please contact me and I will be happy to help out!

+---

 Richtlijnen:
 - Projecten moeten een code hebben, opgebouwd uit JJ (2 laatste cijfers jaartal) + volgnummer.
     19001 is dus project nummer 001 van 2019